-1. A bathing suit in a simple pattern that hits near the knees, without going below the knee
+- A bathing suit in a simple pattern or solid that hits near the knees, without going below the knee

-4. Casual button down shirts – for work with khakis, for play with jeans.
+- Casual button down shirts – for work with khakis, for play with jeans.
 Look for wrinkle-resistant styles so they can be easily washed and dried.
 Subtle stripes, solids in colors you enjoy and fit your personality, muted plaids.
-Do not wear them unbuttoned and untucked – this look was hot in 1992 but is not in the new millennium.
 These shirts should be tucked in, one button unbuttoned without an undershirt, two buttons unbuttoned with a tee shirt underneath.

 What to Remove from Your Wardrobe:

-5. Plaid flannel shirts as daily wear – just because you tuck it in does not mean it is work or socially appropriate.
-Flannels are for camping, cold nights and weekends in the yard (my husband asked me to include Pearl Jam concerts)
+- Plaid flannel shirts as work shirts – just because you tuck it in does not mean it is work or socially appropriate.
+Flannels are for casual affairs: camping, cold nights and weekends in the yard (my husband asked me to include Pearl Jam concerts)

-10. That brown leather bomber jacket you have had for a decade.
+- That brown leather bomber jacket you have had since college.
 It was hip in the 90’s, it is NOT hip today.

 - Athletic sneakers with shorts.
 Invest in some leather or athletic-inspired sandals.
 Sneakers with shorts look ridiculous and immature.
 Traditional sneakers are only for athletic events.